 Presents basic understanding of the hospitality industry by tracing the industryaapos;s growth and development reviewing the organization and management of lodging food and beverage operations and focusing on industry opportunities and future trends.
-Lecture 3 hours per week.

 HRI 159 Introduction to Hospitality Industry Computer Systems (3 cr.)